 The options are:

-All contraception and sexual health services are confidential for everyone, even people under the age of 16.
+All contraception and sexual health services are confidential for everyone, including people under the age of 16.
 This includes access to emergency contraception.

 Health professionals work to strict guidelines and won’t tell anyone else about your visit unless they believe you’re at serious risk of immediate harm.